Gusto vs Deel vs Remote: Payroll for Solo Founders (2026)

 What this comparison does not cover

-- Worker classification analysis — determining whether a specific arrangement constitutes employment or contracting depends on facts and local law.
+- Worker classification -- whether a specific arrangement counts as employment or contracting depends on facts and local law.
 See contractor vs employee classification.

-- Tax implications of hiring — adding employees in new jurisdictions may create permanent establishment risk or trigger new tax obligations.
+- Tax implications of hiring -- adding employees in new jurisdictions can create permanent establishment risk or new tax obligations.
 See permanent establishment risk.

-- Entity structure decisions — whether the founder's LLC should be the contracting entity, or whether a separate entity makes sense for international hiring.
+- Entity structure -- whether your LLC should be the contracting entity, or whether you need a separate entity for international hiring.
 See entity decision framework.

 Frequently Asked Questions